shawntabrizi/rust-state-machine/steps/57/README.md

 ## Get Claim

-Our Pallet has a simple storage map from some claim content to the owner of that claim.
+Our Pallet has a simple storage map from some claimed content to the owner of that claim.

 The `get_claim` function should act as a simple read function returning the `T::AccountId` of the owner, if there is any.
 In the case we query a claim which has no owner, we should return `None`.